Network Membership & Discovery

 Gossip-Based Discovery

-- Nodes periodically exchange peer information
+- PNodes periodically exchange peer information

 - Naturally resilient to churn